eval-protocol/python-sdk/examples/taxi_mcp_complete/README.md

 ---

 This example demonstrates a production-ready MCP server implementation suitable for cloud deployment and integration with LLM applications requiring taxi navigation capabilities.
-It showcases the reward-kit north star API with record-and-playback for efficient development and evaluation workflows.
+It showcases the eval-protocol north star API with record-and-playback for efficient development and evaluation workflows.